Corporate digitization and Lean Digital: when Process Intelligence meets the power of technology

 The five core principles of Lean are a valuable guide:

-• Value: defining what the customer is really willing to pay, putting himself in his shoes.
+• Value: define what the customer is really willing to pay, putting yourself in his or her shoes.

-• Value Stream: mapping each step, from idea to finished product, to identify waste and inefficiencies.
+• Value Flow: map each step, from idea to finished product, to identify waste and inefficiencies.

-• Continuous Flow: to create a seamless path where the product or service moves smoothly.
+• Continuous Flow: create a seamless path where the product or service moves fluidly.

 • Production “Pull” (Pull): produce only when there is a real demand from the customer, avoiding overproduction and unnecessary inventory.